Videos and podcasts

 Tegan Gosling: So Siobhan, we know from experience and anecdotal evidence that the enforcement of laws like insider trading, market manipulation, other types of market misconduct laws does make people stop and think about the decisions that they're making.

-And having these examples where it has been enforced through the courts and criminal action does help to deter that market misconduct, because it forces people to realize that they could get caught.
+And having these examples where it has been enforced through the courts and criminal action does help to deter that market misconduct, because it forces people to realise that they could get caught.
 ASIC doesn't have a bottomless pit of people and resources, so we can't take every case.
 But we do hope the cases that we do take make people stop and think “it could be me,” and encourages them to make good decisions when they are in possession of market sensitive and non-public information.

 Siobhan Moran-McFarlane: And Calissa, we talked a bit earlier with Simone Constant about the rise of private markets.
 I'm wondering what's big on your radar looking ahead for ASIC?